 In Illinois, injured workers file 50,000 to 55,000 claims per year with the Illinois Workers’ Compensation Commission.
 Most cases are settled.
 Arbitrators of the commission hold trials of disputed cases at sites across Illinois and issue 3,000 to 4,000 decisions a year.
 As an injured worker, you have the burden of proof to show that you are entitled to benefits.
 Therefore, injured workers may wish to seek the guidance of a work injury lawyer to protect their rights and keep track of their claim.
 Either the employee or the employer may appeal the arbitrator’s decision to the Commission.

-Contact a Workers’ Comp Lawyer with Proven Results
+Contact a Workers’ Comp Lawyer in St. Louis with Proven Results

 At Sansone & Lauber, we have represented dozens of injured workers in Missouri and Illinois and achieved successful outcomes for our clients.
 Contact us for assistance or call us with your workers’ compensation claim.